thcorre/phnog2025-workshop/README.md

 The above topology contains a number of functional blocks to help you in area's you might want to focus on, it contains:

-- IXP Peering lab:
-  - SR-MPLS (Dual-Stack ISIS)
-  - MP-BGP (SAFIs with IPv6 next-hop)
-  - 3x P-nodes (cEOS)
-  - 5x PE-nodes (SR OS) using EVPN as the IXP L2 network
-  - 2x Route Servers (BIRD, OpenBGPd) connected to PE1 and PE2
-  - 3x CE clients (FRR) which connect to their respective PEs and peer with the 2 Route Servers
-  - Optional: a RPKI validator (Routinator) available through PE1

 - IXP DC lab:
   - a CLOS model:
     - 2x spines (spine1|spine2) and 3 leaf switches (leaf1|leaf2|leaf3)